ethyca/fides/README.md

     </details>

-1. And now, create a data system for Fides to check your data privacy policy against.
+1. And now, create a System for Fides to check your Policy

     <details>
         <summary>Here's an example system .yaml to get you started</summary>